The Lord's Prayer Is Misunderstood

 Three main problems with Christians and churches today:

-Most are not praying the Lord's Prayer "daily" as Jesus commanded, "Give us this day our daily bread".
+2. Most are not praying the Lord's Prayer "daily" as Jesus commanded, "Give us this day our daily bread and forgive us our sins".
 The Bible says God renews us day by day.
 And He also desires to hear from us daily, and properly.
 If you think Jesus gave us the pattern to pray, see Section 6 below.

 This part is 1 sentence, not 2:

 There was no punctuation in the original Aramaic Bible version.
 Verse-numbering and punctuation were added later.
-And in this case, they were done based on the "bread" = earthly needs.
+And in this case, they were added based on the "bread" = earthly needs.

 The forgiveness of sins is the result of receiving the Bread for that day!!!

-The Bread is Jesus Himself - the spiritual Bread of life that God gives:
+The Bread represents the sacrifice of Jesus on our behalf - the spiritual Bread of life that God gives when we ask Him:

 John 6:33-35: